 As an online tutor or student, you consume quite a bit of blue light daily.
-So much of schooling is completed online, from planning to grading to writing essays and using online resources.
-When we looked for the best blue light blocking glasses on Amazon, we looked for excellent customer reviews, lens color, and comfort.
+In this article, you will find our favorite blue light blocking glasses in 2021.
+To make it to our list, the best blue light blocking glasses had to have excellent customer reviews on Amazon, lens color, and comfort.
 The glasses had to be comfortable and durable.
 Whether you are an online teacher or a student, if you use digital devices, you may want a pair of blue light glasses, and we know you will find a favorite on this list, as we have!

 - LifeArt Blue Light Blocking Glasses